Guess’ (NYSE:GES) Releases Quarterly Earnings Results, Beats Estimates By $0.44 EPS

-Guess’ (NYSE:GES – Get Rating) released its quarterly earnings results on Tuesday.
-The company reported $1.74 EPS for the quarter, topping analysts’ consensus estimates of $1.30 by $0.44, Briefing.com reports.
-The business had revenue of $817.78 million for the quarter, compared to analyst estimates of $772.00 million.
-Guess’ had a net margin of 4.58% and a return on equity of 27.89%.
-Guess”s revenue for the quarter was up 2.2% compared to the same quarter last year.
-During the same period last year, the firm earned $1.14 earnings per share.
+Guess’ (NYSE:GES – Get Rating) announced its earnings results on Tuesday.
+The company reported $1.74 EPS for the quarter, topping the consensus estimate of $1.30 by $0.44, Briefing.com reports.
+The business had revenue of $817.78 million for the quarter, compared to the consensus estimate of $772.00 million.
+Guess’ had a return on equity of 27.89% and a net margin of 4.58%.
+Guess”s revenue was up 2.2% compared to the same quarter last year.
+During the same period in the previous year, the business earned $1.14 EPS.

 Guess’ Dividend Announcement

-The business also recently announced a quarterly dividend, which will be paid on Friday, April 14th.
-Shareholders of record on Wednesday, March 29th will be paid a dividend of $0.225 per share.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, April 14th.
+Shareholders of record on Wednesday, March 29th will be issued a dividend of $0.225 per share.
+This represents a $0.90 annualized dividend and a yield of 4.46%.
 The ex-dividend date is Tuesday, March 28th.
-This represents a $0.90 dividend on an annualized basis and a dividend yield of 4.46%.
-Guess”s payout ratio is presently 48.65%.
+Guess”s dividend payout ratio is 48.65%.

 About Guess’